dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 When the claim was fulfilled successfully it is in the *Bound* state.
 That means the system has successfully (via the StorageClass) reached out to the storage backend (in our case GlusterFS).
 The backend in turn provisioned the storage and provided a handle back OpenShift.
 In OpenShift the provisioned storage is then represented by a *PersistentVolume* (PV) which is *bound* to the PVC.

-&#x3009;Look at the PVC for these details:
+&#8680; Look at the PVC for these details:

     oc describe pvc/my-container-storage